WillCheung2016/Advanced_Keras_Optimizers/README.md

 # COCOB_Optimizer_Keras

-This is a Keras implementation of COCOB form the paper **[Backprop without Learning Rates Through Coin Betting](https://arxiv.org/abs/1705.07795)**
+This is a Keras implementation of COCOB from the paper

+**[Backprop without Learning Rates Through Coin Betting](https://arxiv.org/abs/1705.07795)**
 Francesco Orabona and Tatiana Tommasi
 https://arxiv.org/abs/1705.07795